SamBrooksh/NWNSamMod/Plan.md

 Ability to cast Haste 1 + INT times/day
 #### 9th Level
 Void Shadowed - Ability to cast Incorporeal 1 + INT times/day
+- Need to figure out what to do - can really only do miss chance Currently have it 40%

 #### 10th Level
 Void Renewall - Clone grants temp HP to player on it dealing damage - For now going to try doing it with effects and just be 2d6 temp hit points for 1 minute
 #### 11st Level